isomerpages/seab-corp/_issue-1-2025-seablink/Short Term Immersion Programme at SEAB.md

 <tr>
 <td rowspan="1" colspan="1">
 <h4>Mr Sandeep Shetty | Monetary Authority of Singapore&nbsp;&nbsp;</h4>
-<p><strong></strong>I am currently performing the role of a Lead Application
+<p>I am currently performing the role of a Lead Application Delivery Manager
-Delivery Manager (ADM) who oversees the end-to-end delivery of software applications, managing the entire application lifecycle from requirements definition and tender procurement through to build, test, deployment, and maintenance in the Monetary Authority of Singapore (MAS).&nbsp;&nbsp;</p>
+(ADM) who oversees the end-to-end delivery of software applications, managing the entire application lifecycle from requirements definition and tender procurement through to build, test, deployment, and maintenance in the Monetary Authority of Singapore (MAS).&nbsp;&nbsp;</p>
 <p>I chose SEAB for my immersion to gain more insights into the conduct and
 execution of the National Examinations.
 With my background, I hope I will also be able to provide suggestions to the SEAB team to further improve